 Usually, this is best applied using a snow foam cannon attached to your pressure washer.
 However, you can also use a pump or spray bottle at a push.

 I recommend using a snow foam instead of a traffic film remover to remove algae.
 This is because traffic film removers are often caustic and can promote rusting.

-My favourite snow foam for removing algae is Bilt Hamber Auto Foam which you can find here on Amazon.
+One of my favourite snow foams for removing algae is Bilt Hamber Auto Foam which you can find here on Amazon.

 If you use a TFR on a car that’s been neglected to the point that it has algae, then there’s a chance some rusting may already have started.
 So you don’t want to promote this by using a TFR.